jexxor/Ghidra_GolangAnalyzerExtension/README.md

 - Relaxed function entry consistency checks to accept both absolute functab addresses and text-relative functab offsets.
 - Improved stripped-binary handling by creating/disassembling functions from pclntab entries when functions are not already materialized.
 - This improves function name recovery from pclntab metadata when symbols are stripped.

-The GolangAnalyzerExtension facilitates the analysis of Golang binaries using Ghidra.
-It supports go1.6 through go1.26.

 ## Features
 This Ghidra plugin provides the following features for analyzing Golang binaries: